Marvel No-Prize: Confusion and decline

 Editor Mark Gruenwald believed the quest for No-Prizes negatively impacted the quality of letters sent to comic book letter columns, as readers were becoming more focused on nitpicking and pointing out errors than in responding to the comics' stories themselves (he even cited one letter which focused on Captain America's glove being yellow in one panel, instead of the correct color red).
 Gruenwald then temporarily adopted a new policy, which was to award No-Prizes to readers who not only pointed out an error but also devised a clever explanation as to why it was not really an error (Gruenwald was also known for awarding the "fred-prize" to readers of Captain America).
 But in 1986, still believing that the quest for No-Prizes was degrading the quality of reader communication, Gruenwald informed the public that his office would no longer award No-Prizes at all.

 In January 1989, Marvel was purchased by Ronald Perelman.
 One of the first casualties of the new financial belt-tightening was the No-Prize, considered in one memo to be "a silly, expensive extravagance to mail out".

 Early 1990s reinstatement

 In 1991, then-Marvel editor-in-chief Tom DeFalco reinstated the No-Prize, introducing the "meritorious service to Marvel above and beyond the call of duty" criteria:

 In the late 1990s, Stan Lee returned to writing the Bullpen Bulletins column.
 He would answer fan questions, and anyone whose question was used would receive a physical No-Prize.

+No-Prizes were still irregularly offered for any number of reasons.
+In one instance, for example, the first reader to name the last story Stan Lee wrote before becoming Marvel's publisher was promised a No-Prize.